 Efficiency is another reason to look at a furnace replacement, even if your older furnace is working fine.
 Moving from a furnace with an overall efficiency of 75% to a new furnace that delivers 95% efficiency saves you more than $20 per month for every $100 a month you spend on fuel.
 And there are many furnaces installed 20 years ago that only deliver 75% efficiency today.
 A new high-efficiency furnace can more than pay for itself over time.

 Fuel type is another issue.
 If you’ve got natural gas available where you live but your furnace uses something else, considered this when you switch to a new furnace.
 Natural gas is currently much less expensive than any other home heating fuel, and this is unlikely to change in the future.

 If you are planning to finish your basement in the near future, this is also a good reason to consider replacing an older furnace before your basement renovation.
 It’s a lot easier to get the old furnace out and the new one in before your basement is finished, which means less risk to newly-finished floors and walls.
 New furnaces can also be substantially smaller than old ones.
 Finishing your basement after a furnace replacement lets you make full use of any extra space freed up.

 Make sure that the heating contractor you hire is properly licensed and provides a complete written contract for the work to be done.
-The Canadian Home Builder’s Association offers Canada’s best free and unbiased information on how to hire a contractor the smart and safe way.
+The Canadian Home Builder’s Association offers Canada’s best free and unbiased information on how to hire a contractor the smart and safe way, and lists RenoMark contractors who abide by the RenoMark Code of Conduct. .
 Visit www.getitinwriting.ca and for even more home tips, visit Home Maintenance on the blog.